edi3d3d/GTNH-Thaumcraft-Research-Solver/README.md

 ## How to Use

-1. Download the exe, run it
+1. Download the .exe file
+2. Run it
-2. Type the aspect you're starting from and hit `enter` eg: Aer, Vacuos, Nebrisum, Perditio
+3. Type the aspect you're starting from and hit `enter` eg: Aer, Vacuos, Nebrisum, Perditio
-3. Same as 2. for the aspect you want to reach
+4. Same as 2. for the aspect you want to reach
-4. Type the number of aspects between the starting and ending aspect If there is nothing wrong it should show the list of aspects to form a path between the two
+5. Type the number of aspects between the starting and ending aspect If there is nothing wrong it should show the list of aspects to form a path between the two

 How to remove aspects so the solver doesnt use them by default all aspects can be used

-1. Open `Solver.c`
+1. Open `ThaumSolver.c`
 2. In the function `populate()` add a `//` before the function `add_aspect` that has the aspects you wish not to use as the first parameter
    eg:
    If i wish not to use Fabrico than i change the line: